-\Stigma can be generally defined as negative attitudes or beliefs towards another individual or group which can result in shame, embarrassment, or fear.
-The stigma referenced below could either be directly related to a COVIDdiagnosis or vaccination status, or unrelated (e.g., based on age, race/ethnicity, gender, etc.).
+^{}Stigma can be generally defined as negative attitudes or beliefs towards another individual or group which can result in shame, embarrassment, or fear.
+The stigma referenced below could either be directly related to a COVID-

 Questions 6-10.
 Details About the Patient Needs Most Impacted by COVID